houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 2, we explore the theory behind regular expressions to understand why they must have finite states.
 In particular, we show how regular expressions act as syntactic sugar for a class of languages called regular languages.
 We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines (without memory) called deterministic finite automata (DFA).

-In section 3, we cash out the underlying tension between theoretical and JavaScript regular expressions as an issue of *language recognition*.
-We take a look at Chomsky's hierarchy.
+In section 3, we take a look at Chomsky's hierarchy.
 The latter hints at how different classes of languages are recognised by different classes of machines.
-This gives us a way to cash out the aforementioned tension by talking about the different levels in the hierarchy.
+This gives us a way to cash out the tension (between theoretical and JavaScript regular expressions) by talking about the different levels in the hierarchy.

-Essentially, to understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
+Essentially, we cash out the tension as an issue of *language recognition*.
+To understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
 As previously mentioned, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
 In constrast, JavaScript regular expressions rely on memory.
 So, owing to their reliance on memory, they recognise a different class of languages than DFAs.
 Hence, they are not regular.

 ## 1. Backreferences